sendgrid/sendgrid-nodejs/packages/subscription-widget/README.md

 # Email Subscription Widget with Double Opt-In

-Note: This is not an officially supported SendGrid library
+Note: This is not an officially supported Twilio SendGrid library

-This is an open source repository to add a flexible email subscription widget, like the one shown below, to any website using [SendGrid](https://sendgrid.com/).
+This is an open source repository to add a flexible email subscription widget, like the one shown below, to any website using [Twilio SendGrid](https://sendgrid.com/).
 After following these directions, you'll be able to add a snippet of HTML to any website that will collect email addresses for your app or business.
 This widget utilizes [double opt-in](https://sendgrid.com/docs/Glossary/opt_in_email.html) functionality, which means users must confirm their email addresses by clicking an email that is automatically sent to their provided email address.

 ![alt text](https://github.com/devchas/sendgrid_subscription_widget/blob/master/server/static/sample-form.png "Sample Form")

 ## Requirements

 Before following these instructions, you must:
-* Have a SendGrid account - [sign up here](https://sendgrid.com/pricing/)
+* Have a Twilio SendGrid account - [sign up here](https://sendgrid.com/pricing/)
 * Sign up for a [free Heroku account](https://signup.heroku.com/)

 ## Instructions

-### Initial SendGrid Set-up - Create API Key & Contact List
+### Initial Twilio SendGrid Set-up - Create API Key & Contact List
-To begin, you will first need to create an API key on SendGrid's website.
+To begin, you will first need to create an API key on Twilio SendGrid's website.
 Once logged in, go to Settings -> API Keys, and click the blue button in the top right corner of the website.
 You will be creating a General API key, which must have *Full Access* to *Mail Send* and *Marketing Campaigns*.
 Keep this API key in a *safe* and *private* location.
 You will need it later.

 ### Fork this Repository to Create Your Copy
 If you are unfamiliar with Github, just click the button that reads *Fork* in the top right of this page.
 Doing this will provide you with your copy.
 You'll need to change a few basic settings in your copy.